wpmartin/dbt-dremio-fundamentals/unit-2/README.md

 ## Create an intermediate model

 - Create an .sql file called `int_trips__formatted.sql` within the `models.intermediate` directory.
-- This will take the raw data from `nessie.nyc.raw.trips` and rename and reformat the attributes.
+- This will take the raw data from `catalog.nyc.raw.trips` and rename and reformat the attributes.
 - Use the command `dbt run` to create the view in Dremio.
-- Navigate to `nessie.nyc.intermediate` in the Dremio UI to view the created view.
+- Navigate to `catalog.nyc.intermediate` in the Dremio UI to view the created view.
-- Use the Dremio UI to compare this view with the raw table in `nessie.nyc.raw`.
+- Use the Dremio UI to compare this view with the raw table in `catalog.nyc.raw`.

 ## Create a marts model